ankostis/jsonschema/docs/validate.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Occasionally it can be useful to provide additional or alternate types when
-validating the JSON Schema's :validator:`type` property.
+validating the JSON Schema's :rule:`type` property.
 Validators allow this
 by taking a ``types`` argument on construction that specifies additional types,
 or which can be used to specify a different set of Python types to map to a
 given JSON type.